Proactive Recommendation in Social Networks: Steering User Interest with Causal Inference: EXPERIMENTS

 \subsubsection{Influence of Individual Interests Threshold (RQ3)}

 Figure \ref{fig:threshold_ana} presents DtNE-IoIP curves across different individual interest thresholds given a group size of 50 and $\beta=10$ on Sim Ciao.
-From Figure \ref{fig:threshold_ana}, we make three key observations: (1) IoIP of all methods decreases as $t$ decreases, showing the difficulty of steering the target user group comprising users who have low interests in the target item; (2) all methods, other than Oracle, exhibit very low IoIP, especially at $t=-1$, where the IoIP is negative across all damage constraints.
-This reveals that the negative impact produced in the target user group is too large to simultaneously steer users in the group when methods other than Oracle are not ideal; and (3) NIRec outperforms all baselines at $t=0$ and $t=-1$, revealing it is better able to mitigate the negative impact produced in the target group.
+In Figure \ref{fig:threshold_ana}, we make three key observations: \begin{itemize}[leftmargin=*] \item The IoIP of all methods decreases as $t$ becomes smaller, indicating that the lower the target group's interest in the target item, the harder it is to steer users within the target group. \item All methods, other than Oracle, exhibit very low IoIP, especially at $t=-1$, where the IoIP is negative across all damage constraints.
+This indicates that when the interference strength estimation is insufficiently accurate, we cannot simultaneously steer all users within the target user group who have extremely low interest in the target item.
+The reason is that when target users have very low interest in the target item, the negative effects associated with the target item, propagated through the social network among users within the group, may outweigh the positive effects of steering efforts.

+\item NIRec outperforms all baselines at $t=0$ and $t=-1$, demonstrating its ability to better mitigate the negative impact on the target group. \end{itemize}

-\subsubsection{Target User Group Adjustment Study (RQ3)}
+\subsubsection{Target User Group Adjustment Study (RQ4)}